mosip/documentation/docs/abis-api.md

 # ABIS API

-constitutesThis document defines the APIs specifications for various operations that ABIS can perform to integrate with MOSIP.
+This document defines the APIs specifications for various operations that ABIS can perform to integrate with MOSIP.

 API specification version: **0.9**